 - Providers may receive an email or call from language vendor to confirm details such as which health plan the member belongs to.
 Please respond to the vendor so they can finalize the interpretation, or they may not complete request.

 - If there is still no interpreter secured due to a lack of interpreter availability, a telephone appointment may meet the need.
 In addition, providers can and should utilize other resources to ensure the interpretation occurs as needed and without interruption of services to a member.
 Providers should not continually reschedule a member with interpreter needs because it does not foster effective communication and equitable access to care and may be considered discrimination.
 (Arizona Complete Health-Complete Care Plan language resources are an additional option.
 They are being provided as a courtesy to ease some of the burden if providers do not have their own resources.
 It is not required to use AzCH-CCP resources.
 If providers would like to utilize other vendors to meet their needs, they are able to and should to ensure member needs are met.
 However, we will not reimburse any provider for expenses related to use of their own resources since interpretation is including in administrative funding.
 Ultimately, language assistance is a federal law and providers should do whatever needed to ensure interpreters are available.)

 The Health Plan has customer service representatives who are available to speak to members/family members in their preferred language, or will conference in an interpreter.
 The Provider Services Call Center, at 866-796-0542 also has the ability to conference in an interpreter, as needed.

-Providers must ensure any document that requires the signature of the Member, and that contains vital information such as the treatment, medications or notices, or service plans must be translated into their preferred/primary language upon request.
+Providers must ensure any document that requires the signature of the Member, and that contains vital information such as the treatment, medications or notices, or service plans is translated into their preferred/primary language upon request.